alexzhangs/xsh/README.md

 xsh is aimed to provide a uniform and easy way to reuse bash code, like what a library does.

-xsh - this repository, in a narrow sense, is not a library itself, it's just a framework, in a broad sense, xsh along with other repositories, such as xsh-lib-core, as a whole, is a bash library with a framework.
+xsh - this repository, in a narrow sense, is not a library itself, it's just a framework, in a broad sense, xsh along with other repositories, such as `xsh-lib/core`, as a whole, is a bash library with a framework.